aldrinm/recipes-korny-info/_recipes/osso-bucco-pressure-cooker.md

 - Serve a lamb shank on a bed of potatoes.
 Add a large spoon of the vegetables.
 Ladle on some of the sauce from the cooker over the shank, vegetables and potatoes.
 ---

 Note - assumes an instant pot cooker!
-Source: <https://www.instantpot.co.uk/instant-pot-recipes/>